AshCoolman/docs/_posts/2017-04-19-learn-once-domain-once.markdown

 The big con:

-* React Native development has some recurring problems whose solutions needed many hours to uncover
+* React Native development can be slow due to recurring problems, whose solutions can take many hours find

 #### Ongoing Questions